offsky-studio/KurrentDB-Swift/Sources/KurrentDB/KurrentDB.docc/Articles/Projections.md

 do{
     try await client.projections(name: "projection that does not exists") .enable()
-}catch let error as EventStoreError {
+}catch let error as KurrentError {
     if case .resourceNotFound(let reason) = error {
         print(reason)
     }